LucasJMO/E6Plus/classes/Jester.md

 **Poison Use**: A Jester may prepare, apply, and use poison without any chance of poisoning himself.

+**Evasion**: A jester can avoid even magical and unusal attacks with great agility.
+If she makes a successful Reflex saving throw against an attack that normally deals half damage on a successful save, she instead takes no damage.
+Evasion can be used only if the rogue is wearing light armor or no armor.
+A helpless rogue does not gain the benefits of evasion.

 **Laugh it Off**: A Jester may add his Charisma modifier as a morale bonus to his saves.

 **Sneak Attack**: If a jester can catch an opponent when he is unable to defend himself effectively from her attack, she can strike a vital spot for extra damage.

 The jester's attack deals extra damage any time her target would be denied a Dexterity bonus to AC (whether the target actually has a Dexterity bonus or not), or when the jester flanks her target.
 Should the jester score a critical hit with a sneak atack, this extra damage is not multiplied.

-**Power Slide**: If a 3rd level Jester takes damage from an attack, he may allow himself to be flung backwards, thereby lessening the impact.
-He may make a Balance check with a DC equal to the damage inflicted and if he succeeds, he suffers only half damage.
-This is a skill check, not a Save Throw, so abilities such as evasion do not apply.
-He is moved away from the source of damage by 5’ for every 5 points of damage (or part there of) negated in this way.
-If there is not enough space for him to move, he suffers a d6 of damage for each square not moved.
-If he passes through an occupied square, the Jester must make a tumble check to avoid attacks of opportunity.

-**Jester's Feint**: As a swift action a Jester may toss a brightly colored object in the square of an enemy with a Sleight of Hand Check opposed by the enemy’s Spot check.
+**Jester's Feint**: As a swift action a Jester may toss a brightly colored object in the square of an enemy with a Sleight of Hand check opposed by the enemy’s Spot check.
 If he succeeds, the enemy is denied his Dex bonus for the Jester’s next attack.
 This ability has a range of 30 ft.

+An enemy targeted by this ability multiple times gains a +5 bonus to Spot for each prior time he has been targeted, regardless of who won the prior checks.
+This bonus lasts for 24 hours.

 **Killer Clown**: So long as he meets the requirements of the Harlequin’s Face ability, the Jester can make a special Intimidate check as a move action.
 If successful, this check causes the enemy to suffer the panicked condition for a round per Jester level.
 This is a mind-affecting fear effect.
 A creature targeted by this effect cannot be affected by it again until 24 hours have elapsed.

-**Last Trick** Anytime a Jester is killed or knocked unconscious, he may cast one of his spells known as if it were the spell in a contingency effect.
+**Last Trick**: Anytime a Jester is killed or knocked unconscious, he may cast one of his spells known as if it were the spell in a contingency effect.

+**Pratfall**: Any time a 6th level Jester strikes an opponent with a melee sneak attack, they may make a free trip attempt which does not provoke an attack of opportunity.
+They may use their Dexterity modifier as opposed to their Strength modifier for the purpose of this attempt.

 ## Jester Spells